 If you notice any of the more severe symptoms above in your cat, you should get to a veterinarian right away.
 Heat stroke in cats can lead to organ damage or failure, and eventually death.
 Before you jump in the car with your cat, take these steps to cool down your cat:

-• Take him to a cool environment and place a cool, wet towel or blanket underneath him.
+- Take them to a cool environment and place a cool to lukewarm, wet towel or blanket underneath them.

-• Offer him water, but don’t allow him to drink too much too fast.
+- Offer them water, but don’t allow them to drink too much too fast.

-• Take his temperature rectally (make sure to use lubricant)—if it’s above 104 degrees F, gently spray cool (not cold) water over his body and blow a fan over him.
+- Take their temperature rectally (make sure to use lubricant)—if it’s above 104 degrees F, gently spray cool (not cold) water over their body and blow a fan over them.

-• Dry him off slightly with a towel and transport him to the vet or animal hospital in a pre-cooled vehicle.
+- Dry them off slightly with a towel and transport them to the vet or animal hospital in a pre-cooled vehicle.

 Preventing heat stroke in cats

-With these practical tips in mind, preventing heat stroke in cats isn’t too much of a challenge.
+With these practical tips in mind, preventing heat stroke in cats isn’t too challenging.
 But if you ever suspect your cat might be having a bad reaction to the heat, make sure to contact your veterinarian or local animal hospital right away.

 Sources: